floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

 comments: true
 ---

 Error Messages are simple, right?
 It's just a message, isn't it?
 Yes, but even an error message can and really should provide value for the person reading it in one way or another and then it suddenly isn't that simple anymore.
-Good error messages are a more or less complex topic and we should treat them as 1st class citizens.
+Good error messages are in fact a more or less complex topic and we should treat them as 1st class citizens.

-## Error Message Stakeholders
+## Who is addressed by the error messages?

+There are many different stakeholders with different needs regarding the amount and depth of the information an error message should communicate:

 * End Users who use the software.
 * Developers who need to debug the software.
 * Developers who use/integrate with your software via its APIs.
 * Client Systems that need to do something with them.

-## Error Messages
+## Error Messages nobody likes

 What do you think about an error message like this one?

 > An error occurred.

+Or how about that?

+> 500 - Server Error

 A completely useless error message, right?
 I guess that you have unfortunately encountered error messages like that many times before.
 As an user affect by this we usually are angry about the lack of information.
 This should already motivate us to build better error messages than the ones that annoy us in our daily life.

-Error messages really should contain **all** required information to understand and identify the cause of the problem and the entities and actors involved in the given context.
+Error messages really should contain **all** required information to *understand what happened* and to *identify the cause* of the problem and the entities and actors involved in the given context.

+## Better Error Messages

 So what could a proper error message look like?
+Maybe something like this?

 > An error occurred in the ProcessActivation component; The process can’t be activated without giving the `modify` permission to the logged in user.

-Note that above it says “logged in” user, this can, in other circumstances, be very well another “user” like an “Approver” or “Supervisor”.
+Note that above it says “logged in” user, this can, in other circumstances, be very well another actor like an “Approver” or “Supervisor”.
 That's why it is important to mention the actual actor in the right context.

-A good error message should contain these points:
+A good error message should contain these points if possible:

 * Who?
 * What?